AlexJHand/Blog/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Clone these files to your local machine, ensure that you have a PostgreSQL database correctly configured, and make sure to install the required dependencies via Node.js.
+Clone these files to your local machine, ensure that you have a Mongo database correctly configured, and make sure to install the required dependencies via Node.js.

 ### Prerequisites